How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 How to Remove Glue from Vinyl Flooring

 Despite looking the same as one another, vinyl and laminate floors are two completely different things.
-While a laminate floor board uses a fiberboard core, a vinyl floor board is made from 100% PVC.
+A vinyl floor board is composed entirely of PVC, whereas a laminate floor board uses a fiberboard core.

 But here's the thing: the way they are installed is the same.
 In other words, the laminate boards and the vinyl sections are all glued to the floor, so there's a good chance that the top of your vinyl flooring may also have some glue residues that you have to deal with.

-This segment will show you how to remove sticky tile glue from floor.
+This segment will show you how to remove glue from floor surfaces like vinyl tiles.

 - A plastic scraper